 City on Houghton:

-England international Steph Houghton joined the Blues on New Years Day 2014 in the hope of advancing an already illustrious career.
+England captain Steph Houghton joined the Blues on New Years Day 2014 in the hope of advancing an already illustrious career.

 Houghton turned professional at local club Sunderland Ladies before signing for Leeds United Ladies in 2007.
 The transfer was a successful one for the Durham-born left-back who was named the 2008 FA Women’s Young Player of the Year.
 In 2010, she also picked up a FA Women’s Cup winners medal with Leeds.